weihangChen/BookNavigate/README.md

 # BookNavigate
-This purpose of this project is to gather printed word/char by scanning google open book.
-The gathered word/char images can serve as machine learning training dataset.
-Two projects are included: **BookDownloader** and **BookImageProcessor**
+This purpose of this project is to gather printed word/char images as training data for machine learning task.
+* To gather word level data, google open book is scanned, then the original data can be synthetized.
+These three projects need to be run in proper order: **BookDownloader** - **BookImageProcessor** - **ImageSynthesizer**

+* To gather single char level data, windows font images containing single char are generated, then the original data can be synthetized.
+These two projects need to be run in proper order: **CharGenerator** - **ImageSynthesizer**

 ## BookDownloader
 Use selenium to navigate through google open books and download each book page as one image and save to harddisk.